The wishes of the child

-How persuasive will the wishes of a child be to a judge who must decide between conflicting wished of the parents.
-An application by a parent for a child arrangements order or other Children Act order will very often involve a difficult balancing act by the court.
+An application by a parent for a residence or other Children Act order will very often involve a difficult balancing act by the court.
 It can be a delicately weighed exercise for the judge who must make the decision and this will be particularly the case when both parents are able to offer a reasonable standard of care.
 A deciding question may often be the wishes of the Child if he or she is of sufficient age and maturity.

 There are clear guidelines which will be followed when deciding the weight to be given to a child’s wishes and feelings.
 Age is an important factor but not the only one.
 Understanding is equally important and this is where difficulties may arise.
 One child of say 10 years old may have a totally different understanding of the situation from another 10-year-old.
 It may well be that the expressed wishes and feelings are irrational and should not therefore be taken into consideration.
 In some cases what is said by a Child may be the result of coaching from one parent in an attempt to alienate the child from the other parent.
 All this will require careful investigation by the court and the professionals who advise.

 The older and more mature a child becomes, the more notice will be taken of his or her wishes.
 Dame Butler Sloss as President of the Family Division of the High Court said in the case of Re S which dealt with two children aged 13 and 11: